 Steering Committee Advances Strategies for PEN-Plus Implementation

-Members of the NCDI Poverty Network’s Steering Committee convened on 8 November for their ninth meeting.
+Members of the NCDI Poverty Network’s Steering Committee convened on November 8, 2023.

 The event included presentations on the progress of the Network’s initiatives from the co-secretariat teams based at Universidade Eduardo Mondlane and the Center for Integration Science in Global Health Equity.
 The Maputo co-secretariat is forming a Southern Africa Regional Advisory Committee, for example, and the Boston co-secretariat is recruiting for roles in partnership building, clinical advising, and monitoring and evaluation.